Click Here for Our Recommended Antivirus for Your Device

 Symptoms of dyslexia are different than those of dysgraphia.

-Treatment for each condition varies significantly depending on the severity of the symptom(s).
-A person who has mild symptoms may only need tutoring, while those who have more severe symptoms will need individualized therapy.
+Treatment for each condition varies significantly depending on the symptom(s) severity.
+A person with mild symptoms may only need tutoring, while those with more severe symptoms will need individualized therapy.

 Just like people can have a deficit in any one of the phonological skills – phonological awareness, phonological encoding, or memory – they can have a weakness in one phonological processing or another, back the way up to two.